NVIDIA/dcgm-exporter/README.md

 [Checkout the Contributing document!](CONTRIBUTING.md)

-* Please let us know by [filing a new issue](https://github.com/NVIDIA/dcgm-exporter/issues/new)
+* For community support, please [file a new issue](https://github.com/NVIDIA/dcgm-exporter/issues/new)
 * You can contribute by opening a [pull request](https://github.com/NVIDIA/dcgm-exporter)

 ### Reporting Security Issues